deepnode-ai/Lora-organizer/README.md

 ### Use Cases:

-- Developers and AI Artists: Tailored for professionals who need a streamlined way to manage and visually navigate AI models and digital assets within the ComfyUI platform.
+- Developers and AI Artists: Tailored for professionals who need a streamlined way to manage and visually navigate AI models and digital assets

 #### Key Benefits: